Man Who Escaped Alcatraz Sends FBI Letter After Being Free For 50 Years

 Clarence Anglin, who escaped alongside his brother John and inmate Frank Morris back in 1962 reportedly wrote a letter to the agency offering to serve another year in prison in return for cancer treatment.

-The letter was dated 2013 but was only shown to the public this week, writes The Telegraph.
+The letter was dated 2013 but was only shown to the public in January 2018, writes The Telegraph.

 According to news station KPIX, the letter reads: